arts based practices

 cultivating a sensitivity to place and situation collaborative process and fostering respect between and with contributing others, creating opportunity for self determination, an extended epistemology and use of multi disciplinary modes and forms.

 Naarilla is situated on the Towamba River, 5 kilometres from its mouth at Twofold Bay in southern NSW, Australia.
 Approximately 45 hectares is dedicated to conservation of natural flora and fauna with the commitment to restoring and sustaining a viable ecological system.
 Another 45 hectares continues to be managed as a small beef producing farm.
-A studio has been built and operates on site.

 We are interested to support the creative practice and research of others.